jcaillon/Notes/encoding.md

 - hence why stuff like this in http : Content-Type: text/plain; charset="UTF-8"

-- how to know the encoding of a text? if not specified, you can TRY to guess.
+- how to know the encoding of a text? if not specified with a BOM (byte order mark)[https://en.wikipedia.org/wiki/Byte_order_mark], you can TRY to guess.

 # exemples